PyMoDAQ/PyMoDAQ/docs/src/glossary.rst

     linear "positions", for instance data taken at random time intervals.
 Data can therefore have two ditributions:
     **uniform** or **spread**.

+  Signal
+    Signal and Navigation is a term taken from the hyperspy package vocabulary.
+It is useful when dealing with multidimensional data.
+    Imagine data you obtained from a camera (256x1024 pixels) during a linear 1D scan of one actuator (100 steps).
+    The final shape of the data would be (100, 256, 1024).
+The first dimension corresponds to a Navigation axis (the scan), and the rest to Signal axes (the real detector's data).
+    The corresponding data has a dimensionality of DataND and a representation of (100|256,1024).

+  Navigation
+    See above.

   Plugin
     A plugin is a python package whose name is of the type: *pymodaq_plugins_apluginname* containing functionalities to be added to PyMoDAQ